sakshamsharma/ffi-hs-testing/library-archive-linking/README.md

 stack build
 ```

-This will not build. `ghc-pkg` (AFAIK) believes linking libraries to `.a` archives (placed at relative paths) is sacrilege.
+This will not build. `ghc-pkg` (AFAIK) believes linking libraries to `.a` archives (placed at relative paths) is sacrilege, due to restrictions of x86 which prevent inserting a `.a` into another `.a`.
 It does not complain about this error if you try to make an executable depend on an archive at a relative location.
-Also, the error only seems to be valid for dynamic linking, and seems to ignore static linking usecases.

 The actual error is:
 ```